|How is Jim Woods Associated with Mark Skousen, Bryan Perry, Bob Carlson, Mike Turner, and Hilary Kramer?|

 |My question isn’t answered here, how can I contact you for more help?|

-Jim Woods, Mark Skousen, Nicholas Vardy, Bryan Perry, Bob Carlson and Mike Turner are part of the Eagle Financial Publications group of financial investment analysts.
+Jim Woods, Mark Skousen, Bryan Perry, Bob Carlson, Mike Turner and Hilary Kramer are part of the Eagle Financial Publications group of financial investment analysts.

 Preferred stock shares are issued by a company as debt instruments, much like corporate bonds.
 The company promises to repay the money lent by the investor and to pay interest (usually quarterly) to the preferred shareholder in the form of dividends.